MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## get_user_channel_number()
 Static function to get what event channel a user is connected to.
 Returns -1 if not connected to any channel.
 Note that we use `user::` as prefix when we refer to event users.
-Also, note that we don't have to specify an object to determine what channel the user is connected to. if you're not sure, use `Event::get_user_channel`.
-An event generator can have multiple event users, but an event user can only have one event generator.
+Since this is a static function you don't have to specify an object to determine what channel the user is connected to.
+An event channel, and hence an event generator, can have as many event users are you want - but an event user can only have one event generator.
+You cannot get a list or count of all users connected to a generator except by iterating over the list.

 ### Declaration
 ``` c++